chizzletaz/MilestoneProject4/README.md

 Users can choose from various destinations: a trip around the earth, a space walk, a trip to a space hotel, a trip, to the International Space Station, a trip around the moon and a trip to mars.
 Users can create an account to safe their orders and travel details.

-The target audience are people that want to go to outer space, who want to want to travel outside of earth, experience traveling in space or feeling weightlessness.
+The target audience are people that want to go to outer space, experience traveling in space or feeling weightlessness.
 These can be first time users, people who have never been to space and want to experience this.
 Or returning users, for instance people who have been to space and want to go a step further.

 The primary goal is to provide an intuitive, interactive web app, which provides users with a platform to book a space trip.